-In the Gulf of Mexico, heat stress in the Flower Garden Banks, Texas and Yucatan Peninsula dissipated in mid-September and late-October 2016, respectively.
+In the Gulf of Mexico, multiple months of high heat stress in the Flower Garden Banks, Texas and Yucatan Peninsula dissipated in mid-September and late-October 2016, respectively.
 Again in 2017, Alert Level 1 heat stress was predicted at all three 5km Regional Virtual Stations for the Gulf region through early August; however it only materialized in the Yucatan Peninsula.
-In mid-September, the high heat stress increased further, elevating to Alert Level 2 bleaching conditions.
-As of early October 2017, severe Alert Level 2 heat stress remains but is expected to diminish in the next few weeks.
+In mid-September, the high heat stress increased further, elevating to Alert Level 2 bleaching conditions, which remained until the end of October 2017.

 A strong bleaching season in 2015 impacted coral reefs throughout the Caribbean.
 Bleaching of Caribbean corals at a number of reef locations (e.g., Cuba, the Turks and Caicos, the Bahamas, Haiti, the Dominican Republic, and Mexico) in 2015, as reported by partner organizations with divers working on affected reefs, including the XL Catlin Seaview Survey and Reef Check, led to NOAA's declaration of the Third Global Coral Bleaching Event on record (after the 1998 and 2010 global events).
 In early November 2016, high levels of bleaching heat stress returned to the eastern and southern portions of the Caribbean basin.
 Bleaching conditions remained until late December 2016.
 As of early October 2017, Alert Levels 1 and 2 heat stress were present at more than one-half of CRW's 5km Regional Virtual Stations in the Caribbean, especially in the southern portion of the basin; this severe heat stress remained throughout the month.
 As of early December 2017, Alert Level 2 bleaching stress remains only in Nearshore Venezuela.
 As of this writing in late March 2018, CRW's 5km Regional Virtual Stations in the Caribbean all are at a level of No Stress.
 Continuing further south and east, along the coast of Brazil, all 5km Regional Virtual Stations in the region also remain at Bleaching Watch or No Stress status, excluding Maracajau, Abrolhos Reefs, and Buzios, Brazil, which are at a Bleaching Warning.
 CRW continues seeking data and observations from field partners throughout the Caribbean and Brazil concerning the extent and severity of coral bleaching and mortality during and since the 2014-2017 global coral bleaching event.